AntonScheitler/Notes/TUM/2. Semester/EIST/Cloud Systems.md

 - During deployment, the application is installed and run
 ![[Pasted image 20230427095917.png]]
 #### Virtual Machines
-- Multiple VMs run on a single machine with separate operating systems and shared physical resources
+- Multiple [[Virtualization|VMs]] run on a single machine with separate operating systems and shared physical resources
 - VMs offer higher scalablility than baremetal
 ###### Workflow
 - During provisioning, the virtual machine is created using a VM image